Champs-Élysées stage in the Tour de France: Montmartre

-Due to Paris hosting the 2024 Summer Olympics and Paralympics, the 2024 Tour de France finished in Nice instead of in Paris, making it the first time since 1974 that the race hasn't finished on the Champs-Élysées.
+Due to Paris hosting the 2024 Summer Olympics and Paralympics, the 2024 Tour de France finished in Nice instead of in Paris, making it the first time since 1974 that the race has not finished on the Champs-Élysées.
 In 2025, the race returned to finish on the Champs-Élysées for the 50th time, but with an unusual route involving three climbs of Montmartre.
 The climbs on this route, intended to celebrate the 50th anniversary of the use of the Champs-Élysées in the Tour and capitalize on the popularity of the use of Montmartre in the 2024 Olympics cycling road race, made the stage less suitable for sprinters.
-Some riders criticised the change: Remco Evenepoel stated that he didn't like the idea; Wout van Aert, who would go on to win the stage, called it "dangerous"; and Jasper Philipsen said it was "a shame to see this stage change".
+Some riders criticised the change: Remco Evenepoel stated that he did not like the idea; Wout van Aert, who would go on to win the stage, called it "dangerous"; and Jasper Philipsen said it was "a shame to see this stage change".
 Amaury Sport Organization, the organizers of the Tour, stated that the final stage in Montmartre "exceeded our expectations" and that the stage would likely return in future editions of the Tour.
 A peak of 8.7 million viewers watched the final stage in 2025, the highest French viewing figures for the Tour in 20 years.

 In October 2025, it was announced that the Montmartre stage would return for the 2026 edition – albeit with a larger distance between the finish of the final climb of the Sacré-Cœur and the finish line on the Champs-Élysées.